Marketing a real estate property is one of the most difficult things to do in business today.

 First off, it takes many hours (weeks) of practice to learn how to fly and take great shots in 10-minute flights, over and over again.

-Second, in the US, you need a pilot’s license (COA) and FAA approval (Sec.
-333 Exemption) to fly a camera drone for real estate marketing – even if funds aren’t changing hands.
+Second, in the US, you need a FAA UAV operator’s certificate (per Part 107) to fly a camera drone for real estate marketing – even if funds aren’t changing hands.

 Third, you can learn a lot from a professional, just by talking, watching and listening.
 So if you’re business plan calls for buying and operating your own camera drone, go ahead and visit the first shoots, ask questions and use our 10-point checklist below to learn how the pros do their job.